Capppo/couchbase-user-profile-store/README.md

 backend for demo blog app

-Can be deployed to any environment that support node.js app, as gcloud app engine, openshit and so on.
+Can be deployed to any environment that support node.js app, as gcloud app engine, openshift and so on.

 This microservice is a bridge to Couchbase instance: the first thing you must to do is set db address using: